Chart Color Schemes

 Margaret River lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Margaret River's population is around 11,894 as of August 2025.
-This figure represents an increase of 1,701 people since the 2021 Census, which reported a population of 10,193.
-The growth was inferred from the estimated resident population of 11,692 in June 2024 and an additional 116 validated new addresses since the Census date.
+Margaret River's population was around 11,898 as of November 2025.
+This figure reflects an increase of 1,705 people since the 2021 Census, which recorded a population of 10,193.
+The growth is inferred from ABS data showing an estimated resident population of 11,690 in June 2024 and an additional 118 validated new addresses since the Census date.
 This results in a density ratio of 88 persons per square kilometer.
-Margaret River's growth of 16.7% since the 2021 census exceeded the national average of 8.6%.
-Population growth was primarily driven by interstate migration, contributing approximately 45.7% of overall population gains.
+Margaret River's growth rate of 16.7% since the 2021 census exceeded the national average of 8.9%.
+Interstate migration contributed approximately 45.7% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data) are used.
-Projected demographic shifts indicate an above median population growth for Australian non-metropolitan areas.
-By 2041, Margaret River is projected to expand by 2,611 persons, reflecting a total increase of 20.2% over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 based on a 2022 base year.
+For areas not covered by this data, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Projecting demographic shifts, an above median population growth is expected for Australian non-metropolitan areas.
+By 2041, Margaret River's population is projected to expand by 2,611 persons, reflecting a total increase of 20.1% over the 17 years.

 Frequently Asked Questions - Population